 The biblical monograms

-The IHS is very common and signifies in Latin “Jesus hominum salvator” and in German “Jesus Heiland Seligmacher” (Jesus, Saviour of Mankind).
+The IHS is ubiquitous and signifies in Latin “Jesus hominum salvator” and German “Jesus Heiland Seligmacher” (Jesus, Saviour of Mankind).
 The GMB monogram refers to the Three Wise Men Gaspard, Melchior and Balthazar.
 Less common is the Christian monogram with a P strikethrough with an X featuring the alpha and omega.

 The stars

-Very ancient, they are often displayed with 4 branches (the 4 cardinal points and the 4 elements), with 5 branches (Pentagram which evokes the Mann but also the 5 elements and the conjuration of curses – (Drudenfüss in Alsatian dialect), with 6 branches (Hexagram, a sign for plenty but which also refers to the 6 phases of the making of beer), with 8 branches (a double of the 4 branch-star).
+Very ancient, they are often displayed with four branches (the four cardinal points and the four elements), with five branches (Pentagram which evokes the Mann but also the five elements and the conjuration of curses – (Drudenfüss in Alsatian dialect), with six branches (Hexagram, a sign for plenty but which also refers to the 6 phases of the making of beer), with eight branches (a double of the four branch-star).

 The heart

-Symbol of passion, love but also of fecundity, it is very often displayed in Alsatian houses, especially on shutters.
-The heart was considered as a lucky-charm.
+Symbol of passion and love but also fecundity, it is very often displayed in Alsatian houses, especially on shutters.
+The heart was considered a lucky-charm.

 The Lemniscate